bmarlow/Ansible-Satellite-Self-Service/1-Deploy_VMs_From_Satellite_with_Ansible/README.md

 ### Compute Resources
 Compute Resources are analagous to your virtualization manager, and can include Red Hat Virtualization, Red Hat OpenStack, VMWare, Hyper-V, Google, AWS, Azure, and Libvirt.

-To configure these, throught the Satellite UI, navigate to **Infrastructure-->Compute Resources**, then select the appropriate provider and fill out the fields.
+To configure these through the Satellite UI, navigate to **Infrastructure-->Compute Resources**, then select the appropriate provider and fill out the fields.

-While each of the hypervisor/provider types vary slightly in how you configure them, the fields are pretty self-explanitory.
+While each of the hypervisor/provider types vary slightly in how you configure them, the fields are pretty self-explanatory.

 Here is an example of what the Red Hat Virtualization Manager configuration looks like for our environment:
 ![](./images/satellite_rhv_compute_resource.png)